-First, we need to explain what we mean when we mention near-death experiences (NDEs).
+First, we will explain what we mean when we mention near-death experiences.
 Jeffrey Long, MD, a radiation oncologist and nationally recognized expert on NDEs, states on page 24 of his book entitled Evidence of the Afterlife: The Science of Near-Death Experiences,

 The term near-death experience was coined by Dr. Raymond Moody. . . .
 Dr. Moody first defined near-death experience in 1977 to mean “any conscious perceptual experience which takes place during . . . an event in which a person could very easily die or be killed (and even may be so close as to be believed or pronounced clinically dead) but nonetheless survives, and continues physical life.”

-Next, we need to explain what we mean when we mention out-of-body experiences (OBEs) that occur during an NDE.
-Despite the lack of normal mental consciousness of the person experiencing such an OBE, he (or she) has awareness that enables that person to observe their own physical body from a different vantage point that is generally above the place where their physical body is lying.
-And, usually, the person not only can see their own body, but also can see and hear what is being said and done in the immediate area or even elsewhere.
+Next, we will explain what we mean when we mention out-of-body experiences (OBEs) that occur during NDEs.
+Despite the lack of normal mental consciousness of the person experiencing such an OBE, that person has an awareness which enables him (or her) to observe that person’s own physical body from a different vantage point that is generally somewhere above the place where his (or her) physical body is lying (e.g., near the ceiling of the room where that person is).
+And, usually, the person experiencing the OBE can not only see their own body, but also can see and hear what is being said and done in the immediate area or even elsewhere.

-The principal considerations that we will address in this article are as follows:
+The principal questions that we will attempt to answer in this article are as follows: